SharifAmit/OpticNet-71/README.md

 ## Folder Structure Rearrangement

 - The folder stucture for this dataset needs to be rearranged.
-We have provided a notebook to rearrange the structure and also, create the necessary directories and sub-directories.
-Please run the ipython notebook **data_preprocess_sri2014.ipynb**.
-In cmd/terminal type the below command and then open the notebook file. **Run it as it is or tinker with it, if you wanna change the directory.**
+We have provided a .py file to rearrange the structure and also, create the necessary directories and sub-directories.
+Please run the python file **data_preprocess_sri2014.py**.
+In cmd/terminal type the below command. **Run it as it is or tinker with it, if you wanna change the directory.**

 ```
-jupyter-notebook
+python3 data_preprocess_sri2014.py
 ```

 - The structure will look like this before the rearrangement.